ibosong/CommentGallery/README.md

 # CommentGallery

-This is an Android sample for demonstrating some common scenarios, such as a grid with images and a large image viewer which supports zoom-in and zoom-out.
+This project contains serval librarys for demonstrating image gallery with [Fresco](https://github.com/facebook/fresco), such as image grid and large image viewer which supports zoom-in and zoom-out.
 Please feel free to let me know if your have any questions.

 ![](https://github.com/ibosong/CommentGallery/blob/master/CommentGallery.gif)

 ## Gradle Dependency

-Step 1.
 Add the JitPack repository to your build file:

 ```
 allprojects {
 		repositories {